-Implement Six Initiatives that Focus on Critical Issues pandemic in the region, and link related interventions to the UN Sustainable Development Goals and 2030 Agenda:
+Implement Six Initiatives that Focus on Critical Issues pandemic in the South Asia Region, and link related interventions to the Sustainable Development Goals (SDGs) and 2030 Agenda:

 We believe that a vibrant civil society and robust institution building are essential for any society, so its people may enjoy all the internationally guaranteed civil, political, economic, social and cultural rights.
 Reinforcement of a free civil society is necessary to protect human rights.
 Cultures of intolerance need to be replaced by cultures of respect, dialogue and understanding for ensuring justice, sustainable peace and democracy.